Search This Blog

 Top Tens: José Luis García-López

 José Luis Garcia-Lopez worked on various Argentine comic strips before he began work on several romance titles for Charlton Comics.
 In 1974 he was hired by DC and moved to New York where he began working on titles like Superman, Batman, Jonah Hex, Cinder and Ashe, Deadman, and the New Teen Titans.
-My own personal introduction to Lopez’s work was on the DC title "Hercules Unbound" # 2 in 1975 (cover below) Lopez also provided the inks over Wally Woods pencils on this title however, Wally's style was so dominant that it was hard to see what Lopez's work looked.
-That was until he began creating covers and internal art for the early issues of “DC Comics Presents” (1977) that I managed to see his stunning pencils strip art.
+My own personal introduction to Lopez’s work was on the DC title "Hercules Unbound" # 2 in 1975 (cover below) Lopez also provided the inks over Wally Woods pencils on this title however, Wally's style was so dominant that it was hard to see what Lopez's work looked like.
+That was until he was given the job of creating both covers and pencil art on the early issues of “DC Comics Presents” (1977) where is stunning art and design work shone through.
 At a time (circa 1977/8 ) when I was losing interest in many US superhero comics J Garcia Lopez “drew me back in” to give them a second chance.
 Below are just a few of my favourite Lopez covers:

 Subscribe to: